Paris Medici Fountain in Jardin du Luxembourg

 Fontaine Medicis in Luxembourg Gardens

-Yet the problem was solved through the construction of an aqueduct, and the Fontaine Medici was created in around 1620 to look like a grotto or artificial cave, which was originally named the Grotte du Luxembourg, or the Cave of Luxembourg in English.
+Yet the problem was solved through the construction of an aqueduct, and the Paris Medici Fountain in Jardin du Luxembourg was created in around 1620 to look like a grotto or artificial cave, which was originally named the Grotte du Luxembourg, or the Cave of Luxembourg in English.

-Adorned by columns it featured two allegorical statues on the top of the fountain that were created by the sculptor Pierre Briard, and the walls were covered with reliefs, plus the basin of the Medici Fountain was originally circular, which remained like this for many, many years.
+Adorned by columns the Paris Medici Fountain featured two allegorical statues on the top of the water fountain that were created by the sculptor Pierre Briard, and the walls were covered with reliefs, plus the basin of the Medici Fountain was originally circular, which remained like this for many, many years.

-The changes made to the Fontaine Medicis and how it is today
+Medici Fountain changes and how it is today

 The original two statues on top of the Fontaine Medicis, which is known as the Medici Fountain in English, disappeared along with two nymphs that had pitchers where water poured from.

-However, under the orders of Napoleon Bonaparte, in 1811 the Fontaine Medicis was restored by the architect Jean Chalgrin who had designed the Arc de Triomphe, and he replaced the water fountain in the niche with two streams of water and added a white marble statue of Venus.
+However, under the orders of Napoleon Bonaparte, in 1811 the Medici fountain was restored by the architect Jean Chalgrin who had designed the Arc de Triomphe, and he replaced the water fountain in the niche with two streams of water and added a white marble statue of Venus.

-But by the 1840s the wall where the fountain was located was crumbling, and eventually this along with the two lateral arcades of the Fontaine Medicis were torn down in 1855, yet with the plans for reconstructing the city of Paris under Baron Haussmann, one of the new roads he wanted meant that the fountain was in the way.
+But by the 1840s the wall where the water fountain was located was crumbling, and eventually this along with the two lateral arcades of the Medici Fountain were torn down in 1855, yet with the plans for reconstructing the city of Paris under Baron Haussmann, one of the new roads he wanted meant that the water fountain was in the way.

 Acis and Galatea on Fontaine Medicis